 Etchings and Dry Point

 Marie enjoys the technical and methodological challenges in print making, in addition to making an imaginative interpretation of a topic.
 She is still trying to find solutions to successfully produce her ideas in a pleasing format!
 During the Corona virus lock down she is exploring photopolymer etching, which involves transferring an image from an acetate positive to an etching plate, which is covered with a light sensitive gel, by exposure to UV light.
 The plate is then “etched” with water and dried.
 This plate can then be inked and printed in the normal manner.
 Getting the exposure times right is very tricky!

 Marie was thrilled to have her viscosity printed Kneeling Woman etching accepted into the Harly Open Exhibition 2019 at the Harley Gallery, Welbeck (Jan to March 2019) and also accepted at the Open Print Exhibition at the Ty Pawb gallery ( November 2019 to January 2020).
-Her Sheep aquatint etching accepted into the Royal Birmingham Society of Arts Open All media Exhibition, running from 14 March to 13 April 2019.
+Her Sheep aquatint etching was accepted into the Royal Birmingham Society of Arts Open All media Exhibition, (March to April 2019).
 She was delighted to have three etching accepted into the Derby Open Exhibition , "Rabbit Haven", "Kneeling Woman" and a chine colle print "Baa"!
 A chine colle version of the Kneeling Woman plate was exhibited at the RBSA Friends Exhibition ( July 2019) and awarded a Highly Commended at the Derby Sketching Club Trophy Exhibition over the Spring Bank Holiday 2019.